influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/nodes/default_node.md

 The above example will set the field `value` to float64(0) if it does not already exist It will also set the tag `host` to string(&#34;&#34;) if it does not already exist.

+Available Statistics:

+* fields_defaulted -- number of fields that were missing
+* tags_defaulted -- number of tags that were missing

 Index
 -----